pepdiz/mstrdup/README.md

 * run make.bat at root folder

 # Install
-Just copy the mdup.exe file to wherever you want
+Just copy the mstrdup.exe file to wherever you want

 # Configuration
 All configuration is done in a the configuration file *mdup.cfg* which must be located at user home directory.